-A Benchmark is a test that checks the performance of varying factors and can be compared.
-A server benchmark tests the i/o speed (read and write speed), internet speed and checks what sort of system, memory and cpu the server has.
+A Benchmark is a test that checks the performance of varying factors and can be compared amongst the like.
+A server benchmark tests the i/o speed (disk read and write speed), internet speed and checks what sort of system, memory and CPU the server has.

 Once connected to your server via SSH in Putty paste and run either of these two commands:

 It will run through the benchmark and this will be the output shown: